 Tf=Mf x Pf X If

-Meanwhile, probability of failure is expressed in following model:
+Meanwhile, the probability of failure is expressed in the following model:

 Tf=Mf x Pf X If

-The engagement in an activity, according to Raaij and Wandwossen (1978), is determined by the desired goal of the action.
-Desired goal depends on the comparison of Ts and Tf.
-The higher the difference between Tf and Ts, the higher the tendency of an individual to engage (Ta) to an activity.
+The engagement in an activity, according to Raaij and Wandwossen (1978), is determined by the action’s desired goal.
+The desired goal depends on the comparison between Ts and Tf.
+The higher the difference between Tf and Ts, the higher is the individual tendency to engage (Ta) in an activity.
 The mathematical expression for this premise is as follow:

 Ta = Ts-Tf

 Eliot (1999) noted that approach and avoidance motivation determine behavior differently.
-In approach motivation, behavior is directed to get a positive event or possibility, whereas in avoidance motivation, behavior is directed to avoid negative event or possibility.
-In other word, based on Eliot, Sheldon and Church (1997), Eliot (1999) stated that approach and avoidance performance goals produce divergent outcomes and processes.
-As a consequence of this point of view, each individual should be treated exclusively independent as she or he is motivated by approach or avoidance motives.
+In approach motivation, the behavior is directed to get a positive event or possibility, whereas, in avoidance motivation, the behavior is directed to avoid adverse events.
+In other words, based on Eliot, Sheldon, and Church (1997), Eliot (1999) stated that approach and avoidance performance goals produce divergent outcomes and processes.
+As a consequence of this point of view, each individual should be treated exclusively independent as she or he is motivated by approach or avoidance motives (To be Continued).